ibmdataworks/datafirst/datascientist/machinelearning/Readme.md

 8. Load the second notebook “Machine Learning with DSX - Lab” (from the file machine-learning-with-DSX-lab.ipynb, or from URL https://github.com/ibmdataworks/datafirst/blob/master/datascientist/machinelearning/labs/machine-learning-with-DSX-lab.ipynb ) by following the same steps 1-7 as above

-###Switch to the Provisioned Source Data Repository in DSX Lab Notebook
+#Step 4.
+Switch to the Provisioned Source Data Repository in DSX Lab Notebook

 This step allows to avoid overloading the default Object Storage service by switching to the provisioned Object Storage service.